austinharms/MusicMan/README.md

 # Music Man
 #### A discord.js based Music Bot
-Can play youtube videos(sound only) in discord voice channels, and supports multiple bots at the same time!
+Can play YouTube videos(sound only) in discord voice channels, and supports multiple bots at the same time!

 ### Requirements
 - Node.js version 16 or later

 ## Getting Started
-Create a `config.json` base on `config.son.sample`
+Create a `config.json` base on `config.json.sample`
 - `dev{boolean}`: log all errors to console and only update `discord.devGuildId` slash commands
 - `discord{object}`
     * `bots{array}`: an array of discord bots to use